DuxCommerce/DuxCommerce.Community/README.md

-# DuxCommerce: a free eCommerce software solution for Orchard Core
+# DuxCommerce: a free eCommerce solution for Orchard Core

-The purpose of this repository is to act as a community center for DuxCommerce.
+DuxCommerce is a free eCommerce solution built on Orchard Core framework, with the goal of becoming one of the best eCommerce platforms on Microsoft .NET.